 Browser does not support script.

 From basic science to clinical trials, we cover every aspect of research into inflammation, the role it plays in human ageing and age-related inflammatory disease as well as the response to trauma.
-Our outstanding research has been recognised by the award of five Centres of Excellence.
+Our outstanding research has been recognised by the award of seven Centres of Excellence.

 The UK population as a whole is living longer but not healthier, with over half of us are experiencing at least two diseases by the age of 65.
 However, researchers have discovered the power of physical activity in preventing age-related decline.